-List last month Share Tweet Pin Share Currently on a promotional run for his directorial debut, Mid90s, Academy Award-nominated actor Jonah Hill took the time to sit down with the creatives over at Genius to answer a few questions about the film’s musical composition.
+List a few months ago Share Tweet Pin Share Currently on a promotional run for his directorial debut, Mid90s, Academy Award-nominated actor Jonah Hill took the time to sit down with the creatives over at Genius to answer a few questions about the film’s musical composition.
 The A24-helmed feature, which centers around a 13-year-old boy played by Sunny Suljic, incorporates a lot of Hill’s favorite hip-hop songs.
 In the latest episode of For The Record posted above, Hill discusses the hip-hop anthems of Mid90s, his love for the genre and his top five rappers of all-time, which includes the likes of A Tribe Called Quest and Kendrick Lamar.
+Bonus: Want to stay up to date on our latest Rare Norm news ?
 Hill told Genius: “A big reason I made the film is because hip-hop, like skateboarding, is always misused in film.
 It’s always shown someone driving through the hood or popping champagne.
 To me, it’s the emotional backbone of my growing up.
 So, I needed to make a film that could elegantly portray that [A Tribe Called Quest] is to me what the Beatles were to my parents… To actually make a film that shows even fancy people that this is a real art form.
 This is real art.
 It’s going down in the catalog with classical music 100 years from now, and DJ Premier is Mozart.”
 For more Mid90s news, Jonah Hill talks skate shoes, styling himself and more on Sneaker Shopping.